colloqi/piSignage/README.md

 1. To locally discover and manage piSignage players use [chrome-app](https://chrome.google.com/webstore/detail/pisignage-discovery-remot/fngfhanhnojhlclbokgllbejdhnajedo)
 2. To control the player using smartphone, download pisingage [android-app](https://play.google.com/store/apps/details?id=com.ariemtech.pisignage)
 3. To manage players using your own local Server use [piSignage open-source server code](https://github.com/ariemtech/pisignage-server)

+###Keyboard Shortcuts

+1. Use Ctrl-T to go to terminal when piSignage is running
+2. Use F6 or Ctrl-N to configure Network settings and config/media servers

 ###FAQ